-As an educator for the past 17 years, Julie has taught children of all ages in a wide range of academic environments.
-She has extensive experience integrating mindfulness and wellness into teaching and classrooms.
+As an educator for the past 19 years, Julie has taught children of all ages in a wide range of academic environments.
+She has extensive experience integrating mindfulness and wellness into elementary education.

 An artist, author, and teacher, Deb works at the intersection of mindfulness and artmaking.
 She has extensive experience helping others unlock creativity and imagination through mindfulness and creative exploration.

-Kathleen has been a board member since 2011, bringing her lifelong commitment to healing and peaceful living into a cooperative effort to help create a world culture of peace.
+Kathleen is a retired teacher, social worker and midwife.
+She has been a board member since 2011, bringing her lifelong commitment to healing and peaceful living into a cooperative effort to help create a world culture of peace.